Bandwidth/mcp-server/common_use_cases.md

 need to both create a lookup request and then get its' status to actually get the TN info, and enabling only these two tools is a good way to help your agent remember that!

+Phone Number Lookup requires the `BW_ACCOUNT_ID` environment variable to be set.

 **Enabling these tools**
 ```sh
 # Environment Variable